 Sequoia National Park California, USA Travel Guide

 Sequoia National Park delivers a free shuttle system.
 This system operates during the peak summer season, typically from late May to early September.
-This service eases traffic congestion and parking issues at popular sites.
+This service eases traffic congestion plus parking issues at popular sites.

 The shuttle system mainly serves the Giant Forest and Lodgepole areas.
 These are among the most visited sections of Sequoia National Park.
 The shuttle connects major attractions like the General Sherman Tree, Moro Rock, Crescent Meadow, and various trailheads.